Threats Made Against Etiwanda High School During Student Group Chat Deemed Not Credible

 RANCHO CUCAMONGA (CBSLA) — There was a more visible police presence at Etiwanda High School Thursday, even though social media threats made against the school were deemed not credible.

-READ MORE: Feinstein Proposes Bill Requiring COVID Vaccination Or Negative Test For Passengers On All Domestic Flights
+READ MORE: LAUSD Students Can Use Metro For Free Starting Friday, Through June 2023

 A number of Etiwanda High School students and parents brought the threats to the attention of school officials Wednesday night.
-Authorities say a group of Etiwanda High students had been part of an online chat group, during which time an unknown male threatened to harm students the following day at school.
+Authorities say a group of Etiwanda High students had been part of an online chat group, during which time someone in the chat threatened to harm students the following day at school.

 The statements that were made did not reference Etiwanda, according to school officials, who nonetheless called police to investigate the perceived threats.
-Detectives and district officials worked throughout the night and ultimately determined the threats were not credible.READ MORE: Deputies Shoot Armed Man In South LA Parking Structure
+Detectives and district officials worked throughout the night and ultimately determined the threats were not credible.READ MORE: Michael Callahan Sentenced To 15 Years To Life For Drunken Crash That Killed CHP Sgt.
+Steve Licon

 School officials say any statements made online that are perceived to be a threat will be thoroughly investigated, and the person who posts such statements will be disciplined and prosecuted.